§ 1 - Name, Registered Office, Legal Form

 § 6 – The Foundation’s Board of Trustees

 (1) The Foundation’s board of trustees consists of thirteen members.
-Three members are recommended by the State Government of North Rhine-Westphalia and three other members are recommended by RAG Aktiengesellschaft.
-The Municipal Association Ruhr Region (Kommunalverband Ruhrgebiet), the Association Verein Pro Ruhrgebiet, Initiative Preservation of Industrial Monuments and Historical Culture, the International Building Exhibition Emscher Park GmbH, the Rhineland Regional Council and the Westphalia-Lippe Regional Council each recommend one member.
+Three members are recommended by the State Government of North Rhine-Westphalia and three other members are recommended by RAG-Stiftung.
+The Municipal Association Ruhr Region (Kommunalverband Ruhrgebiet), the Association Verein Pro Ruhrgebiet, the Initiative Preservation of Industrial Monuments and Historical Culture, the North Rhine-Westphalia Foundation for Nature Conservation, Regional and Cultural Preservation, the International Building Exhibition Emscher Park GmbH, the Rhineland Regional Council and the Westphalia-Lippe Regional Council each recommend one member.
 The Foundation’s board of trustees selects the members proposed.

 (2) The first Foundation’s board of trustees is comprised of